 Yes, both the United Way of Midland County and of Gratiot/Isabella as well.

 - What programs do you offer?

 Programs that help individuals, families and community grow stronger.
 Programs that help keep families intact, healthy and working.
 Some programs we do on our own and others we offer in partnership with other organizations.
-A short list includes: Child care, Preschool, Before and after school care, summer camps, the Dow College Opportunity Program, parenting classes and workshops, food assistance, clothing assistance, heating and automotive (when grant funds allow), Senior activity (with meals through Senior Services of Midland County).
-Aquatics, swim lessons and junior lifeguard training, basketball leagues and drop in time, Baseball/softball batting cage, bowling center, fitness training facility, Zumba and others.
+A short list includes: Child care, Preschool, School Age Programming (before and after school care and summer programs), WMFC College Opportunity Program, Family services (parenting classes and workshops, food assistance, clothing assistance, etc), Greendale Senior Center (meals provided by Senior Services of Midland County), Aquatics (Open swim, free family swims, swim lessons, junior lifeguard training), Recreation (basketball, leagues and drop gym, baseball/softball batting cage, bowling center, fitness room facility, etc)

 - Are there scholarships for those who can't afford to pay for services?

 In all cases yes, and it starts with you letting us know that you need assistance.
 Many people and groups have given us funding so we can help those in need.

 - Do you offer transportation to and from programs?

 In many cases yes, depending on the program, the need, and the distance from the Center.

 Yes, please click on this link> Job Opportunities

 - Where do I sign up for preschool?